owlbarn/tutorial/book/architecture/README.md

 various numerical tools and libraries in order to facilitate both academic researchers and industrial developers to fast prototype and test their new ideas, then develop and deploy analytical applications at large scale.
 Take deep neural network as an example, Google invests heavily in TensorFlow while Facebook promotes their PyTorch.
 Beyond these libraries focusing on one specific numerical task, the interest on general purpose tools like Python and Julia also grows fast.
-Python has been one popular choice among developers for fast prototyping analytical applications, one important reason is because Scipy and Numpy two libraries, tightly integrated with other advanced functionality such as plotting, offer a powerful environment which lets developers write very concise code to finish complicated numerical tasks.
-As a result, even for the frameworks which were not originally developed in Python (such as Caffe and TensorFlow), they often provide Python bindings to take advantage of the existing numerical infrastructure in Numpy and Scipy.
+Python has been one popular choice among developers for fast prototyping analytical applications, one important reason is because SciPy and NumPy two libraries, tightly integrated with other advanced functionality such as plotting, offer a powerful environment which lets developers write very concise code to finish complicated numerical tasks.
+As a result, even for the frameworks which were not originally developed in Python (such as Caffe and TensorFlow), they often provide Python bindings to take advantage of the existing numerical infrastructure in NumPy and SciPy.

 On the other hand, the supporting of basic scientific computing in OCaml is rather fragmented.
 There have been some initial efforts (e.g., Lacaml, Oml, Pareto, and etc.), but their APIs are either too low-level to offer satisfying productivity, or the designs overly focus on a specific problem domain.
 Moreover, inconsistent data representation and careless use of abstract types make it difficult to pass data across different libraries.
 Consequently, developers often have to write a significant amount of boilerplate code just to finish rather trivial numerical tasks.